Hutton's shearwater: Dark Sky Sanctuary

 A new initiative was launched in 2022 to seek accreditation of a dark-sky preserve in the Kaikōura area.
 This could reduce the problems that lighting causes for Hutton's shearwaters.
-The Kaikōura District Council had already modified streetlighting, to reduce the risk to the birds.
+The Kaikōura District Council had already modified streetlighting to reduce the risk to the birds.
 In April 2022, the Mayor of Kaikōura said that the dark sky reserve initiative had the full support of the council, and would be a boost to tourist numbers, especially during the winter period.
 The Kaikōura Dark Sky Trust applied to DarkSky International for designation as an International Dark Sky Sanctuary in August 2024.
 The designation was announced on 11 September 2024.
-The sanctuary covers an area of 2,039 km2, representing around 98% of the Kaikōura District, excluding the Kaikōura township.
+The sanctuary covers an area of 2,039 km2, representing around 98% of the Kaikōura District, excluding Kaikōura township.
 As part of the implementation of the sanctuary, and to protect the Hutton's shearwater, the New Zealand Transport Agency agreed to change the street lighting on State Highway 1 through the town, using fully-shielded luminaires with colour temperature of 2200K or 2700K.
 A staged programme of works to replace old lights began in April 2025.
-The Dark Sky Trust plans to apply for the Kaikōura township to be recognised with international dark sky community status.
+The Dark Sky Trust plans to apply for the Kaikōura township to be recognised with International Dark Sky Community status.